biotecnologiamicrobianaunalmed/Plant-Virus-Detection-Pipeline/README.md

 - rmarkdown
 ```

 ----

 <a name="Download"></a>
 ## Download

 You can obtain the detection package in its compressed version at the following [link](https://drive.google.com/drive/folders/1gk9KyMXeIE7wy1GjyiTgrEwD9sDhsASA?usp=sharing).
-It contains the run and graph scripts, the databases and a test file.

 Once the download is complete, locate the file in your preferred folder and unzip it; when you do this you will find the following structure: